fieldtrip/website/faq/fiducial.md

 # How should I specify the fiducials for electrode realignment?

-Sensor locations are described by the elec structure and it can contain fewer or more channels that present in the data.
-Depending on the system we use, fiducials are digitized and represented just like electrodes, and in other systems the fiducials are represented separately from the sensors.
+Sensor locations are described by the `elec` structure and can contain fewer or more electrodes than channels actually present in the data, e.g. the electrode positions for the EOG or ECG channels might not be represented.

+Depending on the system from which the data originates, fiducials are either digitized and represented just like electrodes, or fiducials are represented separately from the electrodes.

-In **[ft_electroderealign](/reference/ft_electroderealign)** the fiducials are never obtained from the elec structure, but they always have to be explicitly specified in the cf
+In **[ft_electroderealign](/reference/ft_electroderealign)** the fiducials are never obtained from the `elec` structure, but they always have to be explicitly specified in the configuration:

-    fid.chanpos       = [nas; lpa; rpa];       % ctf-coordinates of fiducials
-    fid.elecpos       = [nas; lpa; rpa];       % Nx3, where N includes the fiducials
-    fid.label         = {'Nz','LPA','RPA'};    % same labels as in elec
+    fid.chanpos       = [nas; lpa; rpa];       % CTF coordinates of the fiducials fid.elecpos       = [nas; lpa; rpa];       % just like electrode positions fid.label         = {'Nz','LPA','RPA'};    % same labels as in elec
     fid.unit          = 'mm';                  % same units as mri